ermo/s2u_ucp/README.md

 ## Status

-The project is in maintenance mode.
+The project is in maintenance-only mode.
 PRs welcome.

 ## Documentation